AtheosGame/AtheosGame.github.io/index.md

 In Atheos **every run will be meaningful** with our **Item Creation Engine (ICE).**

 We will **Fight to Create**, instead of **Fight to Find**.
 Changing completely the way we grind in the RPG genre.

-We want to **abandon the grind feeling** in games doing countless hours of playtime without any meaningful rewards.
+We want to avoid the feeling of pointless grinding doing countless hours of playtime without any meaningful rewards.

 Now the player will create unique items of metadata in the form of **Non Fungible Tokens (NFTs)** in every successful level run.
 This adds several layers of complexity and uniqueness to the concept of creating your own items in a video game.

 To achieve this we base our foundation in three layers:
 * **The Game** - Lore, art direction, gameplay, mechanics, challenges and longevity.